Matoseb/GraphQLFieldtypeColorPicker/Readme.md

 [How to install or uninstall modules](http://modules.processwire.com/install-uninstall/)

 ### Usage
 Everything works behind the scenes for this module.
-After you installed it, FieldtypeMapMarker fields will be available in your GraphQL api.
+After you installed it, FieldtypeColorPicker fields will be available in your GraphQL api.